Step 4. Specify Account Settings

 Important

-It is recommended that you check whether the selected IAM role has all the required permissions to perform the operation.
-If some permissions of the IAM role are missing, the restore operation will fail to complete successfully.
+It is recommended that you check whether the IAM role specified in the settings of the selected organization identity has all the permissions required to perform the restore operation.
+If some permissions of the IAM role are missing, the operation may fail to complete successfully.
 To run the IAM role permission check, click Check Permissions and follow the instructions provided in section Checking IAM Role Permissions.

 Specifying One-Time Access Keys

-To specify one-time access keys, select the Temporary access keys option, and use the Access key and Secret key fields to provide the access key ID and the secret access key.
+To specify one-time access keys to be used for the restore operation, select the Temporary access keys option, and use the Access key and Secret key fields to provide the access keys of an IAM user.
+Note that the IAM user must belong to an AWS account to which you plan to restore EBS volumes.

 Note